interpreting-rl-behavior/models--interpreting-rl-behavior/README.md

 That'll take a while to train (a few days/weeks).
 Once it's trained, we'll record some agent- environment rollouts from the model.
-This will enable us to compare the simulations to the true rollouts and will help us understand our generative model (which includes the agent that we want to interpret) better.
+This will enable us to compare the simulations to the true rollouts and will help us understand our generative model (which includes the a3gent that we want to interpret) better.
 This is how we record samples from the generative model:

 > bsub -W 23:59 -R "rusage[mem=32768,ngpus_excl_p=1]" -R "select[gpu_model0==GeForceGTX1080Ti]"